Hackman9912/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_MC.md

 decimal

-12. A bit that is turned off represents the following value:         .
+12.A bit that is turned off represents the following value:         .

 1